kushalyellamraju-TW/profile-portfolio/SOAP API vs REST API.md

 }
 ```
 # Glossary
 - **Stateful**: In a stateful SOAP API, the servers maintain a record of the previous interactions with a specific client.
-This means that each new request from that client can draw information or context from the previous requests within the same session or transaction.<br>
+This means that each new request from that client can draw information or context from the previous requests within the same session or transaction.<br><br>
-- **Stateless**: In a stateless API, especially in REST, the servers don't maintain a record of the previous interactions with a specific client, meaning each request is treated as a new one, independent from the previous request for the same client.<br>
+- **Stateless**: In a stateless API, especially in REST, the servers don't maintain a record of the previous interactions with a specific client, meaning each request is treated as a new one, independent from the previous request for the same client.<br><br>
-- **Caching**: The responses are stored in a temporary memory so they can be retireved faster. <br>
+- **Caching**: The responses are stored in a temporary memory so they can be retireved faster.<br><br>
-- **Client-server diffrentiation**: In REST API, the client (user interface) is diffrentiated from the server (bussiness logic) enabling portability, scalability, and realiability.<br>
+- **Client-server diffrentiation**: In REST API, the client (user interface) is diffrentiated from the server (bussiness logic) enabling portability, scalability, and realiability.<br><br>
-- **Layered System**: This is hierarchical system where each individual component handles the request as it moves from your device to the server and back.<br>
+- **Layered System**: This is hierarchical system where each individual component handles the request as it moves from your device to the server and back.<br><br>
-- **XML, JSON, YAML**: Data format in which the request and response code is represented.<br>
+- **XML, JSON, YAML**: Data format in which the request and response code is represented.<br><br>
-- **CRUD**: Stands for Create(POST), Read(GET), Update(PUT), and Delete(Delete) operations on the REST API.
+- **CRUD**: Stands for Create (POST), Read (GET), Update (PUT), and Delete (Delete) operations on the REST API.